Bayesian distributionally robust variational inequalities: regularization and quantification: Introduction

-where $\Theta^c:=\mathbb{B}(\theta^c,r^c)\cap\Theta$ is the true parametric ambiguity set.
-This finite-dimensional parametric ambiguity set reduces computational complexity and facilitates practical implementation compared to infinite-dimensional ambiguity sets, while retaining its flexibility to capture essential distributional characteristics.
-The predetermined radius $r^c$ captures the decision-maker’s tolerance for model perturbation or risk aversion.
-In particular, when $r^c=0$, $\Theta^c$ degenerates to $\{\theta^c\}$ and \eqref{bdrvi-true} reduces to the risk-neutral SVI \eqref{SVI} with $P^c:=P_{\theta^c}$.
+where $\Theta^c:=\mathbb{B}(\theta^c,r^c)\cap\Theta$ is the true parametric ambiguity set. {This parametric ambiguity set is defined over mixture weights in a fixed-dimensional parameter set, which is computationally attractive when compared with ambiguity sets whose effective dimension grows with the sample size.
+This computational benefit comes with the need to prescribe or estimate the component distributions $Q_1,\ldots,Q_n$; see, e.g., \cite{cao2023revenue,li2019product,van2022price}.
+For complex unstructured data such as language, one may instead consider DRO formulations built around application-specific topic or subpopulation structure \cite{oren2019distributionally}. } The prespecified radius $r^c$ captures the decision-maker’s tolerance for model perturbation or risk aversion.
+In particular, when $r^c=0$, $\Theta^c$ degenerates to $\{\theta^c\}$ and \eqref{bdrvi-true} reduces to the risk-neutral SVI \eqref{SVI} under the distribution $P_{\theta^c}$.

-The true ambiguity set $\Theta^c$ in \eqref{bdrvi-true} is determined by $\theta^c$, which is fixed but unknown and must be estimated from limited sample data $\mathcal{S}^N=\{\xi^1,\dots,\xi^N\}$.
-Conventional approaches construct an approximation by replacing $\theta^c$ with the maximum likelihood estimate (MLE) $\hat{\theta}_N$ \cite{schottle2009robustness} and then taking the set $\mathbb{B}(\hat{\theta}_N,r^c)\cap\Theta$.
+The true ambiguity set $\Theta^c$ in \eqref{bdrvi-true} is determined by $\theta^c$, which is fixed but unknown and must be estimated from limited sample data $\mathcal{S}^N=\{\xi^1,\dots,\xi^N\}$, {where $\xi^1,\ldots,\xi^N$ are i.i.d. samples generated from the true distribution $P_{\theta^c}$.} Conventional approaches construct an approximation by replacing $\theta^c$ with the maximum likelihood estimate (MLE) $\hat{\theta}_N$ \cite{schottle2009robustness} and then taking the set $\mathbb{B}(\hat{\theta}_N,r^c)\cap\Theta$.
 However, this MLE approximation can be unstable due to finite-sample noise and model sensitivity, which may undermine robustness.
-To address this, we adopt the Bayesian approach that explicitly accounts for parametric uncertainty through posterior distributions \cite{shapiro2023bayesian}.
-Here, ${\theta}^c$ is treated as a realization of a belief random variable, whose prior pdf $p({\theta})$ represents our belief before observing data \cite{wu2018bayesian}.
-As new data arrive, the prior can be updated recursively to refine our belief about $\theta^c$.
+To address this, we adopt a Bayesian perspective that explicitly quantifies parametric uncertainty through posterior distributions \cite{shapiro2023bayesian}.
+In the Bayesian interpretation adopted here, ${\theta}^c$ is treated as a realization of a belief random variable, whose prior pdf $p({\theta})$ represents our belief before observing data \cite{wu2018bayesian}.
+As new data arrive, this prior is updated recursively to refine our uncertainty quantification for $\theta^c$.
 Formally, applying Bayes’ rule to ${\mathcal{S}^{N}}$ yields the pdf of the posterior distribution $\mathbb{P}_{\mathcal{S}^N}$ as: